jonnyleealas/201-Reads/readings/class3.md

 These are what make up a box.
 Margin sits outside the border.
 Border is the middle guy. padding is right in the center.
 #
 ## White space
-Space between items in a page.
+Space between Items in a page.
 Anything that doesn't touch another thing.

 # Javascript

-if ( x >=50){
+if ( p >=50){
 #
     congragulate() ;
 }